 - Select “Filter messages like this” in the dropdown menu

 Having in mind how spam emails pile up quickly in your mailbox, you need to act promptly to halt them.
 Luckily, you don’t have to take the long route and stop them yourself because there is a much more efficient and effortless way to do it—the DoNotPay way.

 DoNotPay is your virtual lawyer, ready to jump in and help you exact revenge on spam emails.
-All you have to do is log in to your DoNotPay account in your web browser or iOS device, and follow these steps:
+All you have to do is log in to your DoNotPay account in your web browser and follow these steps:

 - Go for the Spam Collector option

 - Enter your email address to link it to our app